 Hallmarks of Design – Stuart Burgess, PhD, CEng – What makes this book so useful is that it covers so many different topics concerning intelligent design with the perspective of an engineer.
 From the brilliance of the knee to the water cycle to the beauty of peacock feathers, there are so many interesting things in this book.
 We interviewed Dr. Burgess in the film and he is an endless wealth of information.
-(More on him when we get to his section in the Notes.)
+Buy it here.

 I will stop there, although I could go on.
 One of the things that’s so rewarding about studying science is understanding more about the way God made the world.
 But what is also instructive is that views of science are changing and shifting.
 I think that is probably one of the more important things to recognize – unlike events that happen in history, science is not ultimately fixed.
 This is why all science books need to be updated regularly, including those in creation science.
 It’s a bit like a river that is constantly flowing – you have to jump in to begin to understand it.